amballa/Lambda-Project/index.md

 ### Limitations of Analysis

-From the two-variable linear regression analysis, we can see that there is _indeed_ a correlation between the number of reported UFO sightings and the adjusted revenue of science-fiction movies in the US from 1960 to 2013.
+From the two-variable linear regression model, we can see that there is _indeed_ a correlation between the number of reported UFO sightings and the adjusted revenue of science-fiction movies in the US from 1960 to 2013.
 However, **correlation does NOT mean causation**.
 We cannot attribute the rise of sightings exclusively to the growing popularity of the film genre as this analysis is extremely narrow and limited in scope.

 - g
+- h

+Similar analyses have been done by other data science enthusiasts but none performed a linear regression with two independent variables.
+This analyses shows that even after accounting for population